-Las Vegas isn’t too far behind, with around 20 active adult communities that cater to a wide range of interests.
+Las Vegas isn’t too far behind, with 30 active adult communities that cater to a wide range of interests.
 Sun City Summerlin boasts world-class amenities similar to Phoenix’s Sun City, and it has over 7,000 homes.
 Las Vegas is also home to more intimate communities, such as Rancho Las Brisas, which has 180 homes for a tight-knit feel.

 Although Las Vegas has unbeatable nightlife, sports lovers might feel more at home in Phoenix.
 Phoenix is one of only 13 cities in the U.S. to have teams in all four major professional sports leagues, including football, baseball, basketball, and hockey.
 The metropolitan area also hosts an entire spring training league for the MLB.

-Medical Services and Healthcare
+Medical Services and Health Care

 Homeowners whose main priority is being close to top-notch medical care would probably feel more comfortable in Phoenix.
 However, both areas are served by the VA Health Care System, allowing veterans to receive comprehensive medical care.

-Phoenix takes the lead in quality healthcare due to the prestigious Mayo Clinic.
+Phoenix takes the lead in quality health care due to the prestigious Mayo Clinic.
 The Mayo Clinic’s Phoenix campus was named the number one hospital in Arizona.
-Locals can also visit Banner University Medical Center Phoenix for their healthcare needs, which is nationally ranked in three specialties
+Locals can also visit Banner University Medical Center Phoenix for their healthcare needs, which is nationally ranked in three specialties.

 Cost of Living

-Nevada has no state income tax, but the sales tax rate for Las Vegas is 8.25%.
-Arizona’s income tax rates range from 2.59% to 4.54%.
+Nevada has no state income tax, but the sales tax rate for Las Vegas is 8.375%.
+Arizona’s income tax rates range from 2.59% to 4.5%.
 Phoenix has below-average rates in terms of income and property tax, but it does have a fairly high sales tax rate at 8.6%.
 Potential homebuyers will find that Phoenix and Las Vegas are pretty evenly matched in terms of cost of living.

 Arizona and Nevada are both home to serene deserts and stunning mountain ranges, making them a paradise for those who love the outdoors.
 Less than an hour’s drive away from Phoenix is Canyon Lake, a popular spot for swimming and water sports.

-McDowell Mountain Regional Park is also about an hour drive from Phoenix, and it offers over 21,000 acres of pristine desert landscapes.
+McDowell Mountain Regional Park is also about an hour’s drive from Phoenix, and it offers over 21,000 acres of pristine desert landscapes.
 There are more than 40 miles of hiking trails and plenty of sites for camping.

-While most people think nightlife is all that Vegas has to offer, a short drive from the city offers some impressive outdoor recreation.
+While most people think nightlife is all that Vegas has to offer, a short drive outside the city offers some impressive outdoor recreation.
 Located just 17 miles from downtown Vegas is Red Rock Canyon.

 Overall, Las Vegas and Phoenix both offer vibrant, social lifestyles for active adults.
 Browse our current listings to learn more about age-restricted communities in the Phoenix and Las Vegas areas.